tkostelak/second-webpage/README.md

 ## Description

 This webpage is purely informative and utilizes basic HTML and CSS.
-Images are embedded in the page, and there are links to outised websites that are related to the content of this page.
+Images are embedded in the page, and there are links to outside websites that are related to the content of this page.

 ## Setup/Installation Requirements

-*Clone this repository.
+* Clone this repository.
-*Open page in your preferred browser.
+* Open page in your preferred browser.

 ## Known Bugs